ansible/workshops/exercises/ansible_rhel/1.1-setup/README.md

 > **Note**
 >
-> In all subsequent exercises you should work as the student\<X\> user on the control node if not explicitly told differently.
+> In all subsequent exercises you should work as the student\<X\> user on the control host (ansible-1) if not explicitly told differently.

 ### Step 2 - Working the Labs